-Contemporary artist, born 1938, living and working in Belgium
+Jeanne Opgenhaffen (BE, 1938) is a contemporary ceramic artist, born in 1938, living and working in Belgium.

 Jeanne Opgenhaffen’s unique genius captures even the grandest, most powerful universal forces of evolving nature and presents them undiminished to the viewer on a small scale.
 Her inspired use of intricate, organic repetition, confined within the rectangle provides us with a precise yet utterly comprehensive definition of natural forces, the landscapes they shape and indeed even the creatures that crawl, swim or fly there.

 The artist assembles hundreds—sometimes thousands—of delicately and individually shaped pieces of porcelain into a whole.
 Each is related its neighbor, but sings with a different voice, a different resonance.
 Opgenhaffen combines them into rhythmic compositions that speak to us about the nature of space, movement, growth and change.
 Indeed, she shows us the evolution of the universe on the micro scale, sometimes in white, other times in subtle shades of color.

 “I try to express my feelings within the boundary of a square.
 I hope to show the essence of strong movement in a simple way, made with single basic elements.”

 Her art is honest in all its tenderness.
 Of course, the word does not imply that every other artist does something dishonest.
 No rather it hints at the unpretentious nature and understated beauty of Opgenhaffen’s production, where there is neither too much nor too little of anything.

 Jeanne has explored a couple of avenues from her studio in Belgium.
 For instance, she has worked extensively with the geometric cube ceramics, and she has created wall-mounted reliefs which are hard not to notice as something out of the ordinary.